robballou/context/README.md

     # remove the "current" context
     $ context clear

+Basically this is a commandline tool that allows you to use the same commands in different folders or on different assets.

 ## Install

+This library requires Python 2.7.
 Clone this repo where you store your git files:

     cd ~/git
     git clone [path]